Asymptotics of the quantization problem on metric measure spaces: Introduction

 \subsubsection{Zador's theorem for rectifiable measures}

-Under the assumption of rectifiabillity, we prove a stronger statement: in Section \ref{sect:zadorrect}, we show that Zador's theorem is indeed satisfied for $(p,m)$-quantizable $m$-rectifiable measures on $\R^d$, with the Lebesgue measure replaced by the $m$-dimensional Hausdorff measure.
-This answers the conjecture posed by Graf and Luschgy \cite[Rem.
-13.13]{quantbook} in the positive, up to the assumption of $(p,m)$-quantizability.
+Under the assumption of rectifiabillity, we {can further strengthen Theorem \ref{thm:densbd}}: in Section \ref{sect:zadorrect}, we show that Zador's theorem is indeed satisfied for $(p,m)$-quantizable $m$-rectifiable measures on $\R^d$, with the Lebesgue measure replaced by the $m$-dimensional Hausdorff measure {$\cH^m$}.
+This answers the conjecture posed by Graf and Luschgy \cite[Rem.~13.13]{quantbook} in the positive, up to the assumption of $(p,m)$-quantizability.
 The complete statement is as follows: